Santana (band): 2025–present: Sentient

-On 21 February 2025, it was announced the upcoming release (via Candid Records) of Sentient, Santana's new studio album, a retrospective of 11 tracks featuring collaborations with other artists such as Michael Jackson, Smokey Robinson, Miles Davis, Paolo Rustichelli, Darryl "DMC" McDaniels and Cindy Blackman Santana, including "Whatever Happens" (a track from Michael Jackson's last album, Invincible), remastered tracks such as "Let the Guitar Play" (a re-work of "Song for Cindy" from Blessings and Miracles featuring Darryl "DMC" McDaniels) or Grammy Awards winner "Blues for Salvador"... and 3 new tracks: Smokey Robinson's "Please Don't Take Your Love", "Coherence" (a track featuring Cindy Blackman Santana) and an instrumental live version of Michael Jackson's "Stranger in Moscow" recorded in 2012 with Carlos as guest of Narada Michael Walden's band.
+On 21 February 2025, it was announced the upcoming release via Candid Records of Sentient, Santana's new studio album, a retrospective of 11 tracks featuring collaborations with other artists including Michael Jackson, Smokey Robinson, Miles Davis, Paolo Rustichelli, Darryl "DMC" McDaniels and Cindy Blackman Santana.
+The album includes "Whatever Happens", a track from Michael Jackson's last album, Invincible; remastered tracks such as "Let the Guitar Play", a re-work of "Song for Cindy" from Blessings and Miracles featuring Darryl "DMC" McDaniels; Grammy Awards winner "Blues for Salvador"; and three new tracks: Smokey Robinson's "Please Don't Take Your Love", "Coherence", and a track featuring Cindy Blackman Santana.
+It also includes an instrumental live version of Michael Jackson's "Stranger in Moscow" recorded in 2012 with Carlos as guest of Narada Michael Walden's band.
 The album was released on 28 March 2025.

-On 16 April 2025 in Highland, CA (at the Yaamava’ Resort & Casino at San Manuel), Santana embarked on the (8-date) Oneness North American tour which ended on 29 April 2025 in Nashville, TN (at The Pinnacle).
+On 16 April 2025 in Highland, California at the Yaamava’ Resort & Casino at San Manuel, Santana embarked on the eight-date Oneness North American tour, which ended on 29 April 2025 in Nashville, Tennessee at The Pinnacle.

-On 9 June 2025 in Łódź, Poland (at the Atlas Arena), Santana embarked on the (29-date) Oneness Europe and UK tour (including a show on 21 June 2025 in London, UK at The O2 and a 7-date leg in Spain from 26 July to 4 August 2025) due to end on 11 August 2025 in Copenhagen, Denmark (at the Royal Arena).
+On 9 June 2025 in Łódź, Poland at the Atlas Arena, Santana embarked on the 29-date Oneness Europe and UK tour.
+The tour included a show on 21 June 2025 in London, England, at The O2 and a seven-date leg in Spain from 26 July to 4 August 2025; it was due to end on 11 August 2025 in Copenhagen, Denmark.